orbiterone/core-protocol/README.md

 [![CircleCI](https://circleci.com/gh/compound-finance/compound-protocol.svg?style=svg&circle-token=5ed19932325c559a06f71f87d69012aedd2cf3fb)](https://circleci.com/gh/compound-finance/compound-protocol) [![codecov](https://codecov.io/gh/compound-finance/compound-protocol/branch/master/graph/badge.svg?token=q4UvsvVzOX)](https://codecov.io/gh/compound-finance/compound-protocol)

-Compound Protocol
+Orbiter One Protocol
 =================

-The Compound Protocol is an Ethereum smart contract for supplying or borrowing assets.
-Through the cToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens) to receive cTokens or *borrow* assets from the protocol (holding other assets as collateral).
-The Compound cToken contracts track these balances and algorithmically set interest rates for borrowers.
+The Orbiter One Protocol is an Polkdadot/Kusama smart contract for supplying or borrowing assets base of Compound Protocol.
+Through the oToken contracts, accounts on the blockchain *supply* capital (Ether or ERC-20 tokens, XC-20 tokens) to receive oTokens or *borrow* assets from the protocol (holding other assets as collateral).
+The Compound oToken contracts track these balances and algorithmically set interest rates for borrowers.

 Before getting started with this repo, please read: